Have you ever slept a full eight-hours and still woke up feeling tired?

 23. Remove Water Features

 Waters are great, but only when we’re awake.
-At night, we should be sleeping in as much serenity and calamity as possible.
+At night, we should be sleeping in as much serenity as possible.

 Science has indicated that sound as minor as whispers have the ability to disrupt the quality of our sleep.
 The same goes to any other sound, including the water features in your bedroom.
 Though some find the sound of water flow soothing, it is likely that you will experience moments where it irritates you.